GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

-As this is an SV program, it includes most of the required calibrations; however, it lacks proximate 80-second darks for the J-band telluric, and 7-second darks for the K-band MOS flats (the 9-second darks are too bright and in the highly non-linear regime).
+As this is an SV program, it includes most of the required calibrations; however, it lacks proximate 80-second darks for the J-band telluric standard, and 7-second darks for the K-band MOS flats (the 9-second darks are too bright and in the highly non-linear regime).
 These can be obtained by clicking on "Load Associated Calibrations" and selecting the sets of darks indicated by an asterisk in the table below.